Jimmy Clairet

 Jimmy Clairet (born 20 December 1990) is a French racing driver currently competing in the TCR International Series.
 Having previously competed in the French Renault Clio Cup & French Peugeot 208 Racing Cup.

 Racing career

-Clairet began his career in 2013 in the French Peugeot 208 Racing Cup, he raced there up until 2014 and finished 2nd in the championship standings that year.
-He switched to the French Renault Clio Cup for 2015, taking a single victory on his way to finish 6th in the standings.
+Clairet began his career in 2013 in the French Peugeot 208 Racing Cup, he raced there up until 2014 and finished second in the championship standings that year.
+He switched to the French Renault Clio Cup for 2015, taking a single victory on his way to finish sixth in the standings.
 He stayed in the championship for 2016.

-In April 2016 it was announced that he would race in the TCR International Series, driving a Peugeot 308 Racing Cup for Sébastien Loeb Racing.
+In April 2016, it was announced that Clairet would race in the TCR International Series, driving a Peugeot 308 Racing Cup for Sébastien Loeb Racing.